vishwanath-gowda/EpochConverter/Readme.txt

 How To Use:

-Download the zip file and include two projects into eclipse and run.
+Download the zip file and include two proect in the zip file to your eclipse workspace.